willpost1292/willpost1292.github.io/projects/project-1.md

 Each app has a corresponding admin and database interface.

+My partner and I learned how to collaberate effectivly on a larger software project that involved months of work.
+We also submitted a successful buisness proposal.
+We Learned alot about web developement as this was our first web project.
 Currently, the project's site and repository is private due to client's request.